The New Classic

 In August 2014, the album was certified Gold in Canada and in November 2014, it was also certified gold in Australia (Azalea's home country).
-In April 2016, it was certified platinum by the Recording Industry Association of America.
+In April 2016, it was certified platinum by the Recording Industry Association of America (RIAA).
 The album was named the second most-streamed album of the year overall in the US, third in the UK and globally on commercial music streaming service Spotify in 2014.
-On 2 February 2015, it received a Platinum award from Universal Music Colombia.
-The New Classic also received a Platinum award from Universal Music Brazil, along with its repack Reclassified, on 8 November 2015.
+On the 2nd of February, 2015, it received a Platinum award from Universal Music Colombia.
+The New Classic also received a Platinum award from Universal Music Brazil, along with its repack Reclassified, on the 8th of November, 2015.

 Background

 After releasing her first full-length project, a mixtape Ignorant Art (2011) and a music video for a song titled "Pu$$y" that went viral, Iggy Azalea found prominence in the music industry and went on to become both the first female and first non-American rapper selected for hip hop magazine XXL's annual Top 10 Freshman cover issue.
 The major attention led to negotiations for a record deal with Interscope Records.
 In December 2011, in an interview, Azalea revealed her debut album's title to be The New Classic and that she had hopes of releasing it in the first quarter of 2012.
 She also stated she would be signing to a major record label "soon and once that's sorted out and I establish an over all sound and direction for the album, I will be able to know what artists would make for a dynamic collaboration".
 Azalea later explained the concept behind her debut album's title: "I think people think of classic and they think of a Nas record or a Jay Z record or The Chronic, what makes something classic is when you hear it and you have that moment that is a time capsule.
 When I say 'The New Classic,' I just want to make records that give you that moment for fans that they can remember where they were when they heard it."